CPNV-ES-BI/BI_JAVA_GCP/README.md

 git clone https://github.com/Nomeos/Hello_World-Microservice.git
 ```

-## Build the projet locally
+## Build the project locally

 ```
-.\gradlew build
+./mvnw spring-boot:run
 ```

 ## Create the docker image from the code

-First, you can build the base image with the following command:
+First, you can build the production image with the following command:
 ```
-docker build --no-cache -t cpnv/hello-world-microservice-base --target base .
+docker build --no-cache -t cpnv/hello-world-microservice-base .
 ```

 This command build an image in the docker and specify the target to build.